morse-simulator/morse/doc/morse/dev/entry_point.rst

   (:py:data:`morse.core.blender.persistantstorage.morse_services`)
 - Create the dictionary of overlays (:py:data:`morse.core.blender.persistantstorage.overlayDict`)
-- Link the modifiers, middlewares, services overlays to their respective components, as specified in the file ``component_config.py`` (see :doc:`arguments_passing`).
+- Link the modifiers, middlewares, and services overlays to their respective components, as specified in the file ``component_config.py`` (see :doc:`arguments_passing`).
 - Initialise the logging system.

 The initialization of all components, including middlewares and modifiers, is done by instantiating an object of the Python class specified in each component by the variable **classpath**.
-This **classpath** is not stored in blender file anymore, but described in the builder component (see :py:mod:`morse.builder.sensors` for example).
+This **classpath** is no longer stored in the blender file, but described in the builder component (see :py:mod:`morse.builder.sensors` for example).

 The finalization method
 -----------------------

-The method which terminates the simulation (called when you press :kbd:`ESC`) is the :py:meth:`morse.blender.main.finish`).
-However, the real cleaning logic is in :py:meth:`morse.blender.main.close_all`, which attempts to properly finalize all resources used by the simulator, in particular, resources used by the different middlewares.
+The method which terminates the simulation (called when you press :kbd:`ESC`) is :py:meth:`morse.blender.main.finish`).
+However, the real cleanup logic is in :py:meth:`morse.blender.main.close_all`, which attempts to properly finalize all resources used by the simulator, in particular, resources used by the different middlewares.